Apply today

 Historically, men have dominated parasitology-specific awards, making up 70% of all past award winners and 58% of the early-mid career stage award recipients.
 The EQUIP Scholarship aims to shift this imbalance and hopes to increase the visibility and representation of women in the field.
 This will not only benefit the individuals receiving the scholarships but also the field as a whole by bringing new perspectives and ideas to the table.

-Scholarship details: 2023 round
+Scholarship details: 2025 round

 Congratulations to the 2023 winners!

+Four scholarships were awarded to women parasitologists from LMICs out of 18 eligible applications.
 Herminthology founder and WAAVP EDI sub-committee co-chair Dr. Nichola Calvani was delighted to introduce the four winners at the WAAVP conference in Chennai, India.
 Click below to read all about them and their work.

 Meet the EQUIP Scholarship Panel of Assessors